hardrock100/hardrock100.github.io/docs/runners_manual_2021/course/course_description.md

 ### [Sherman Aid Station](https://goo.gl/maps/B5CWygKVtnGXPyGG7) - Mile 28.8 - 9640'

-The aid station is located in the wide gravel lot at the Cottonwood Creek trailhead.
 Depart the aid station east on the county road.
 Run approximately 0.5 mile, cross the bridge over the East Fork of the Gunnison River.
 Around 40 yards past the bridge, look (!) for a faint trail on the left ascending into the trees.
 Follow this for 0.25 mile up to Cinnamon Pass Road.
 (This 0.25 mile section is on private land.
 Do not leave the trail.)
 Take a left on the Cinnamon Pass Road (aka Shelf Road) heading NW.
 There will be traffic.

 ### [Burrows Park Aid Station](https://goo.gl/maps/nfJ8jZvB1AZnzCQ46) - Mile 32.6 - 10,410'